 Education at MFS is holistic, reflecting the values of the Quaker community.
 In addition to our academic pursuits, we search for the spiritual meaning in day-to-day life.
 We encourage reflection, questioning, and appreciation for the life of the Spirit in our daily interactions and during our Wednesday Meeting for Worship, which all students and teachers attend.
 Students prepare for Meeting for Worship with special pre-Meeting classes in their homerooms, which is a time for reflective and community-building activities.
-Students, teachers, staff, and their families are also welcome to participate in the Sunday Quaker Meeting for Worship and Children’s Meeting (Sunday School), if they so choose, further strengthening our ties to the community in which we live and work.
+Students, teachers, staff, and their families are also welcome to participate in the Sunday Quaker Meeting for Worship and Children’s Meeting (Sunday School), further strengthening our ties to the community in which we live and work.

 Students come to understand how their personal choices can produce change in a larger, interdependent world.
 As they grapple with ethical issues, solve real problems, and actively serve their neighbors, they discover how to build and extend a sense of community amongst themselves and others.
 They also learn to participate responsibly in the larger community and in the world at large.

 Within the school as well as in the larger community, we seek to live in ways that eliminate the causes of war, injustice, and violence.
-Learning to resolve conflicts in just and creative ways that promote an understanding of the needs of others is standard practice at the Monteverde Friends School.
+Learning to resolve conflicts in just and creative ways that promote an understanding of the needs of others is standard practice at MFS.
 Students learn about themselves and explore their own roles in the world.
 They learn to care for others and for themselves as a foundation for healthy engagement with the challenges and gifts of life.

-Courses and Rankings:
+Courses and Rankings

-Students take classes in Mathematics, Science, History and English, all taught in English by experienced teachers, many credentialed in the United States and Canada.
+MFS students take classes in Mathematics, Science, History and English, taught by experienced teachers, many credentialed in the United States and Canada.
 Each semester, all students (except those enrolled in Spanish as a Second Language) also study Spanish Language Arts and Costa Rican Social Studies, both taught in Spanish by Costa Rican teachers according to the curriculum of the Costa Rican Ministerio de Educación Pública.
-All students are required to take classes in the arts, Health and Physical Education.
+All students take classes in the creative arts and Health and Physical Education.